ganehag/open-modbusgateway/README.md

 This software is an Open Source alternative to Teltonikas' Modbus Gateway (`modbusgateway`).

+It is written in C and uses the [libmodbus](https://libmodbus.org/) library.
+It also depends on the [libmosquitto](https://mosquitto.org/) library for MQTT communication.

 > **NOTE:** This software is in no way affiliated with Teltonika.

 # Background

-The `modbusgateway` software of the Teltonika RUT is the critical component of a product package at the company I work for.
+The Teltonika RUT's `modbusgateway` software is a crucial component of the product offering at my company.

-Due to limitations in the original software, it's impossible to `read` or `write` to coils or read from discrete inputs.
-So naturally, I wanted to fix this.
-But due to budget constraints, I could not push through a request to replace the software.

-So, I made an Open Source version in my spare time.
+Despite the original software having limitations, such as not being able to read from discrete inputs or write or read coils, I was determined to find a solution.
+However, due to our limited resources and time, replacing the software entirely was not an option.

+I took matters into my own hands and, in my spare time, created an open-source version that addresses these limitations and is specifically tailored to our needs.

+The software is written in C and is based on the [libmodbus](https://libmodbus.org/) library.

 # Protocol